What drives sleep:wake cycles? Understanding the Timing, the Need, and the Impact of Sleep

-We are interested in determining on a molecular and cellular level how the endogenous clock is generated, how it synchronizes to light, and how it interacts with various body systems to drive rhythms of behavior and physiology.
-We are also interested in sleep per se—specifically, why a sleep state exists and how the need to sleep builds up with prolonged wakefulness.
+We are interested in determining, on a molecular and cellular level, how the endogenous clock is generated, how it synchronizes to light, and how it interacts with various body systems to drive rhythms of behavior and physiology.
+We are also interested in the process of sleep, why a sleep state exists, and how the need to sleep builds up with prolonged wakefulness.

 Drosophila melanogaster display cycles of rest and activity very similar to human sleep:wake cycles.
 Work done in several laboratories, including ours, has led to a basic understanding of how the clock that drives these rhythms is generated.
-Products of specific genes, called clock genes, cycle with a circadian rhythm and negatively regulate the expression of their own genes.
-In Drosophila, the major autoregulatory loop is composed of the period (per) and timeless (tim) genes.
-In a second, linked autoregulatory loop, a transcriptional activator of per/tim, Clock, is alternately activated and repressed by two of its target genes, vrille and Pdp1.
-Although the loops are transcription based, we found that even when levels of per and tim mRNA are held constant, the proteins cycle and drive rest:activity cycles.
-These data do not altogether exclude a role for transcriptional regulation in the clock mechanism but indicate that posttranslational regulation can drive cyclic expression of PER and TIM.
-Both proteins are rhythmically phosphorylated, and we identified an essential role for phophatases PP1 and PP2A in the rhythmic expression of TIM and PER.
-Codependent nuclear localization of the two proteins, which occurs at a specific time of night, is also a critical aspect of the loop.
+Products of specific genes, called clock genes, cycle with a circadian rhythm and feedback to negatively regulate their own expression.
+In Drosophila, the major genes that act in this manner and generate an autoregulatory loop are the period (per) and timeless (tim) genes.
+We and our collaborators identified and cloned the tim gene, which was followed by isolation of several other components of such molecular loops.
+Post-translational regulation is critical for the generation and maintenance of such loops and occurs on several levels.
+Both proteins are rhythmically phosphorylated, and we identified an essential role for phophatases PP1 and PP2A in the cyclic expression of TIM and PER.
+We have also uncovered mechanisms that underlie nuclear localization of the two proteins, which occurs at a specific time of night and is an important part of the timing mechanism.

 We showed that synchrony of this clock to light is mediated by light-induced degradation of TIM.
 This is mediated by the circadian photoreceptor cryptochrome (CRY), which is then itself degraded.
 Subsequently, we identified the E3 ligase that targets TIM for degradation by light, a molecule we named jetlag (jet) because of the extended jetlag phenotype of flies that lack it.
-Using JET, we developed a cell culture assay for TIM degradation by light.
-We also developed an assay for CRY that lends itself to high-throughput analysis and, through a genome-wide RNAi (RNA interference) screen, identified components required for the CRY response to light.
+Using JET, we developed a cell culture assay for TIM and CRY degradation by light.

 Control of Behavior and Physiology by the Clock